For many reasons, the GPA number itself doesn’t tell very much about a particular person.

 Well, here’s the deal, folks.

 Admissions deans at both the University of Virginia and Swarthmore commented that the GPA is “meaningless” and “artificial.”
-Every school has different criteria in mind when they look at high school grades and transcripts, and adcoms know that with greater access to AP classes as well as weighted averages and grade inflation, the GPA number itself doesn’t tell very much about a particular person.
+Every school has different criteria in mind when they look at high school grades and transcripts, and adcoms know that with greater access to AP classes as well as weighted averages and grade inflation, the GPA number itself doesn’t tell very much about a particular person and due to MBA admission consulting services you can choose such schools. .
 And they’re not alone.
 According to the article, neither Princeton Review nor US News (publishers of the most revered college rankings every year) factor high school GPAs into their college ranking formulas.
 It’s just not part of the equation, and isn’t even published unless the school provides it.
 (This year, Brown, Columbia, Yale, and Cornell didn’t.)

 So what does this say about college admissions?
 What’s a college applicant to do?